BawdyAnarchist/quBSD/Future_Development.md

 qb-snap - Add an option for snapshotting host before an update

+qb-create - While in guided mode, add option to enter "auto" for IP assignment

 Config file that maps workspaces to GUI apps; script to launch apps startx

 Crons